Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

+From the former introduction, we know that naive retraining is the most effective manner to realize machine unlearning.
+However, it is inefficient because it requires storing the entire original dataset and retraining the model from scratch, which consumes significant storage and computational resources, especially in deep learning scenarios.
+Therefore, researchers tried to design effective and efficient unlearning mechanisms, and two representative solutions are exact unlearning and approximate unlearning.

-\subsection{Exact Unlearning}
+\subsubsection{Exact Unlearning}

-Exact unlearning could also be called fast retraining, whose basic idea is derived from naive retraining from scratch.
-Following the background introduction of unlearning, we know the learning model $\mathcal{A}$ and unlearning model $\mathcal{U}$ based on the trainset $D$ and erased dataset $D_e \subseteq D$.
-If $\mathcal{U}(.)$ is implemented as naive retraining, the equality between $\mathcal{A}(D \backslash D_e) \in \mathcal{H} $ and $\mathcal{U}(D, D_e, \mathcal{A}(D)) \in \mathcal{H}$ is absolutely guaranteed.
+Exact unlearning is also called fast retraining, whose basic idea is derived from naive retraining from scratch.
+Following the background of unlearning, we know the learning and unlearning algorithm, $\mathcal{A}(D)$ and $\mathcal{U}$, based on the trainset $D$ and erased dataset $D_e \subseteq D$, respectively.
+If $\mathcal{U}(\cdot)$ is implemented as naive retraining, the equality between $\mathcal{A}(D \setminus D_e) \in \mathcal{H} $ and $\mathcal{U}(M, D, D_e) \in \mathcal{H}$ is absolutely guaranteed.
 However, naive retraining involves high computation and storage costs, especially for deep learning models and complex datasets \cite{thudi2022unrolling}.
-Unlike naive retraining needs to retrain based on the whole remaining dataset, exact unlearning tries to retrain a sub-model based on the subset of remaining data to reduce computation cost.
-A general operation of exact unlearning is that they first divide the training dataset into several sub-sets.
-Then, they transform the learning process by ensembling the sub-models trained based on each sub-set as the final model.
-So that when unlearning request comes, they only need to retrain the trained sub-model based on the sub-set containing the erased data.
+Unlike naive retraining, which relies on the whole remaining dataset, exact unlearning tries to retrain a sub-model only using a subset of the remaining dataset to reduce calculation cost.
+A general operation of exact unlearning is that they first divide the dataset into several small sub-sets.
+Then, they transform the learning process by ensembling the sub-models trained with each sub-set as the final model \cite{bourtoule2021machine,cao2015towards}.
+So that when an unlearning request comes, they are just required to retrain the sub-model corresponding to the sub-set containing the erased data.
 They then ensemble the retrained sub-model and other sub-models as the unlearned model.